Updated on April 4, 2022

 In general, we will store your Personal Information, Automatically Collected Personal Information, and Transaction Information, indefinitely, or as long as legally required or allowed under applicable law.
 Birthright Israel Foundation may associate or link your Personal Information, your Automatically Collected Personal Information, and your Transaction Information to other information or records we separately have in our possession.

 2.5.
 Data Transfer

-Our Site and related systems are housed on servers in Israel and the United States.
-If you are located outside of these countries, information we collect from you (including through cookies) may be transferred to, processed in, and stored in these countries, which may not offer the same level of privacy protection as the country where you reside or are a citizen.
+Our Sites and related systems are housed on cloud-based systems as well as servers in Israel and the United States.
+Accordingly, please note that information we collect from you (including through cookies) may be transferred to, processed in, and stored in countries outside of your country of residence or citizenship; such country may not offer the same level of privacy and data security protection as the country where you reside or are a citizen.

 2.6.
 Information Sharing